JumpTheShark/JS_MiMiC_Architecture/README.md

 The architecture is inspired by the Eddie Osmani pattern.

-### How it works on paper?
+### How does it work on paper?

-As realized by architecture name, the program is separated on three logical parts.
+As realized by architecture name, the application is separated on three logical parts.

-1. ***Module*** - an architecture unit, which implements the concrete task, formally named *executive task*.
+1. ***Module*** - an architectural unit, that implements the concrete task, formally named *executive task*. ***Executive task*** - string formed task that represents a description to the technical process in a behavior-driven style.
 These and only these units form all the technical logic part of the program.
 Moreover, according to the architecture, modules are the only objects that changes between different programs, so the programmer needs to use only them to create his project - another code part is crearly defined and automated.

-2. ***Mediator*** (or ***Core***) - an architecture unit, which implements the execution of tasks handled by modules.
+2. ***Mediator*** (or ***Core***) - an architectural unit, that implements an execution of tasks handled by modules.
 Cores can be compared with processors in a computer that manage tasks and their completion.
-Mediators have their own task queue.
-These elements finalize the technical task part.
+Mediators have their own executive *business task* queue. ***Business task*** - executive task with a description based on business logic, i.e declares a complete task with a homely conception, notwithstanding the absoluteness of meaning laid between business and technical tasks.
+One mediator handles only one business task at the same time, but the task itself can be parallelized.

-3. ***Control unit*** (***CU***, or ***Controller***) - an architecture unit, which implements the cores' manager system.
+3. ***Control unit*** (***CU***, or ***Controller***) - an architectural unit, that implements cores' manager system.
 It is also the communicator between business logic and technical implementation.
-The controller is only one for the project, against the potentially unlimited number of mediatros and modules.
-As it is the input point for program users, controller accepts human-written tasks, formally named *business tasks*.
-It consists of under-controlled core collection for executing the given tasks and mapping ```{ business task : executive tasks }```.
-This element finalizes the business task part.
+The controller is only one for the project, against the potentially unlimited number of mediators and modules.
+As it is the input point for program users, controller accepts business tasks to handle.
+It consists of under-controlled core collection for executing the given tasks, the collection of business tasks it can manage and a set of executive tasks mapped onto their respective modules.
+All mediators share the same mapping of executive tasks and modules within one Control Unit.

 ___

 Now we describe the operating cycle of a program based on MiMiC architecture.

 * Firstly, any user requests a business task to be handled.
-The task with necessary arguments is served in the program's Control Unit.
-The last one knows about the connection of business tasks and special structures that describe business tasks technically, basing on executive tasks (formally the structure is named *task package*).
-The CU selects appropriate mediator to execute the business task and gives to it respective task package with already hardcoded business arguments into the executive tasks.
+The task with necessary arguments (*business arguments*) is served in the program's Control Unit.
+As every business task in some sense is a sort of executive task, business tasks have a corresponding executive modules, called *Head modules*. ***Head module*** - module that only calls internally executive tasks related to its business task.
+The CU selects appropriate mediator to execute the business task and requests to handle it with the given arguments.
+Note that for mediators there is no sense between business and executive tasks - all of them cores handle equally.

-* Secondly, mediator to be chosen receives task package and put all executives tasks into the queue.
-As the time comes, executive tasks begin to be handled in order they are described.
-Tasks are able to share their output as argument for each other, within one task package.
+* Secondly, mediator to be chosen receives the task and put it into the queue. according to the queue, as the time comes, the task begins to be handled.

-* The execution of a single executive task is followed by several notices:
+* The execution of a single task is followed by several notices:
- - Core is searching for mapping ```{ executive task : module }``` to find the module for completing the task.
+ - Core is searching for mapping of task and its related module to find one for completing the task.
- - Module receives arguments that described for it.
-Argument can be hardcoded from CU or during the output return of another task.
+ - Module receives arguments that are given for the task.
- - During code execution, module is able to request some data without itself, by calling another executive task with arguments.
-Note that this is the only way to get something from outside the module code, *libraries direct using is not recommended and may be forbidden in future*.
+ - During code execution, module is able to request some data that is beoynd its task scope, by calling another task with arguments.
+Note that this is the only way to get something from outside the module code, *libraries ***direct*** using is not recommended and may be forbidden in future*.
- - When module requests an outsource data, its execution is frozed until the data be got.
-Called executive task is put in the task queue.
+ - When module requests an outsource data its execution may be frozed until the data be got (***synchronized request***) or may continue instantly and then be frozen when the data result needs to be got (***asynchronized request***).
+Called executive task starts to be handled in the same process in the first case or in a new process otherwise.
- - When completed, module can return only one result (or error), meaning that it can not be separated on two different datas as arguments.
+ - When completed, module returns the expected result.
+It can also return an error during its runtime.
+Note that errors occured in case of emergency situations (i.e based on bad input by the user) should be returned as a result to the user with all necessary description, despite of exceptions which cause to return a real error from a module author side.

-* When all of the tasks with taskpackage are completed, the final result (provided by the last task) is returned to the CU, which in turn will be sent to the user.
+* When the outer task (business task as fact) completes, the final result is returned to the user.

 ___

-### How it works practically?
+### How does it work practically?

 As we talk about the JavaScript back-end language, let us show how to write modules with *Node.js* and *ECMAScript 6*.

+JavaScript generators mechanism supplied with the extended variant of a yield instrument (i.e not discovered in *ECMAScript 6* specification), which allows to use yield as right value.
+All such uses followed with a comment tip at the first times.

 ##### First steps